Ms Kate Jones CChem FRSC

 Mr Mark Hosford MRSC

 Mark Hosford is an industry toxicologist.
-He assesses the hazards and risks of substances in the company portfolio and the product development pipeline, ensures compliance with various chemicals regulations such as REACH, and helps drive the product stewardship and sustainability agenda.
-Mark's industry positions have specialised in fuel and lubricant additives, precious metals, and pharmaceuticals.
+Currently working for an industry association, his work is focussed on coordinating and driving forward projects and activities for the sector concerned occupational and environmental health.
+Mark’s previous industry positions at companies specialising in fuel and lubricant additives, and in precious metals, involved assessing the hazards and risks of substances in the company portfolio and the product development pipeline, ensuring compliance with various chemicals regulations such as REACH, and helping drive the product stewardship and sustainability agenda.
 Prior to moving into industry, Mark worked for the Environment Agency where his main focus was assessing the risks to human health from chemical contaminants in soil.
 He has also worked in environmental consultancy and in veterinary pharmaceutical consultancy.
 Mark is a member of the British Toxicology Society and is a UK and European Registered Toxicologist.
-He is the RSC Toxicology Group Committee's representative on the Executive Panel of the UK Register of Toxicologists.
+He is Vice-Chair of the Executive Panel of the UK Register of Toxicologists, and is the RSC Toxicology Group Committee's representative on the Panel.

 Dr John Hoskins CChem FRSC